-Turin has a long and celebrated tradition for the making of pastries, cakes, biscuits and ice-creams.
-Window displays in patisseries heave with artistic displays of sweet treats.
-You simply can’t pass by without trying some of the sugary delights below:
+Turin and the rest of Piedmont has a long and celebrated tradition for the making of pastries, cakes, biscuits and ice-creams.
+Window displays in patisseries heave with artistic displays of sweet delights.
+You simply can’t pass by without trying some of these Italian pastries:

 - buttery croissants (brioche) filled with marmalade, chocolate chips, Nutella or custard cream.

 - meringues (meringhine brutti e buoni), small fun-sized meringues are imperfectly shaped and a burst of delicious melt-in-the-mouth sweetness to taste.
 Also try the traditional dessert meringata.

 - mini patisserie (pasticcini) daubed with a generous spread of white, pink or brown icing and filled with custard cream.

 - rich chocolate, fruits of the forest and Chantilly cream gateau.

 - ice-creams (gelati), come in a variety of traditional flavours including chocolate, coffee, cream, yoghurt, stracciatella, strawberry, lemon, pistachio, chestnut (in autumn) and gianduja.

 - carnival sweets (bugie): choose from those filled with jam, marmalade, Nutella or crumbly sugar coated fritters in the month of February.

 - Easter Dove cake (colomba) containing candied fruit and studded with pearl sugar and almonds.

 - Panettone, the traditional sweet bread loaf served at Christmas time containing raisins or the icing sugar sprinkled Pandoro.